 One Last Note:

 I do not recommend the olive oil with lemon juice “gallbladder flush’ that is common in many natural medicine circles.
 It is too extreme, and can cause an emergency surgery situation if you manage to get a large stone lodged in a duct.
 Also, for many people, it produces poor results, and makes people feel very sick.
-There are better ways to clear the gallbladder.
+There are better ways to clear the gallbladder and address gallbladder pain.